Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 Venice Carnival Is Made for Kids (Even Though Nobody Tells You That)

-Venice Carnival has a reputation.
+Venice family hotels Carnival has a reputation.
 Mysterious masked figures gliding across the Piazza in velvet capes.
 Glamorous ball-goers swirling under chandeliers at the Palazzo Pisani Moretta.
 Adults-only intrigue.
-So when I told friends we were taking a 5-year-old and an 8-year-old to Venice during Carnival, the reactions ranged from are you sure? to outright skepticism.
+So when I told friends Tom and I were taking the twins (then 6) and Jack (then 9) to Venice during Carnival, the reactions ranged from are you sure? to outright skepticism.

-Here is the thing nobody tells you: Carnival of Venice is one of the most magical things a kid will ever experience in Europe.
+I'll be honest with you: Carnival of Venice is one of the most magical things a kid will ever experience in Europe.
 The masks.
 The acrobats in St. Mark's Square.
-The mask-making workshops where my daughter spent two hours hand-painting a Colombina with tempera paint.
+The mask-making workshops where Olivia spent two hours hand-painting a Colombina with tempera paint.
 The chocolate hot enough to burn your tongue served at Caffe Florian while a 7-piece orchestra plays Vivaldi outside.
-We came home with a small fortune in handmade masks, a kid who will not stop talking about Venezia, and zero regrets about spending the airline miles to get there in February.
+We came home with a small fortune in handmade masks, three kids who will not stop talking about Venezia, and zero regrets about spending the airline miles to get there in February.

-This is the family-focused guide I wish I had before our trip.
-Dates, mask-making workshops worth your time, the best (and worst) viewing spots for kids, what to pack for a wet February in Italy, and the practical pacing that keeps small humans from melting down in front of the Doge's Palace.
+This is the family-focused guide I wish I'd had before our trip.
+Dates, mask-making workshops worth your time, the best (and worst) viewing spots for kids, what to pack for a wet Italian February, and the practical pacing that keeps small humans from melting down in front of the Doge's Palace.

 2026 Venice Carnival: The Dates That Matter

 Venice Carnival 2026 runs January 31 through February 17, 2026.
 The peak window is February 7 through 17, with the most action on the two final weekends.
-The grand finale is the Flight of the Lion (Volo del Leon) on February 17 at 5 p.m. in St. Mark's Square, the closing event before Lent begins.
+The grand finale, the Svolo del Leon (Flight of the Lion) in St. Mark's Square on closing day, is the closing event before Lent begins.

-This year's official theme is Olympus, the origins of play, a nod to the 2026 Milan Winter Olympics.
-Expect Greek-myth costumes, more athletic acrobatic performances than in past years, and a citywide playfulness that suits younger kids better than the heavy Renaissance themes of recent editions.
+This year's official theme is Olympus, the origins of play, a nod to the 2026 Milan-Cortina Winter Olympics.
+Expect Greek-myth costumes, more athletic acrobatic performances than past years, and a citywide playfulness that suits younger kids better than the heavier Renaissance themes of recent editions.

 Best Viewing Spots for Kids (Ranked)